DFSocial/dfsocial-tournaments-trustEVM/README.md

 This contract is not deployed and must be updated before its deployment.
 It requires the token address of $DFSG token in TrustEVM chain.

-- %APY = Number of stakers
+- %APY = Current number of stakers
 - Min. amount to stake = 25,000 $DFSG
 - Lock period = 1 month
 - Claiming the rewards is available anytime.